 A vibrant original oil on canvas by Italian artist Luigi Paollilo, this painting measures 28 x 36 inches, c.
 1910, signed l.r.
 "L. Paolillo", framed.
 Known for his seascapes and genre scenes, Paollilo exhibited his work widely in Italy and Europe; he also spent many years traveling in the western hemisphere, from Argentina to America.

 This lithograph by Julius Tanzer measures 15 x 11 inches and is pencil signed and titled on the lower margin.
 Tanzer was an artist for the Works Project Administration in New York.
 His remarkable lithographs depict the grit and beauty of everyday life in Depression era New York City.
 Many of his prints are included in the collections of the Metropolitan Museum of Art and the Smithsonian American Art Museum.

-This drawing by Dexter Dawes measures 18 3/4 x 24 3/4 inches.
-It is signed in the lower right corner.
+This drawing by Dexter Dawes measures 21 1/4 x 14 1/2 inches and is dated "July 7, 1929" on the lower margin.
 Dawes was born in Englewood, NJ and went on to study at New York City's Art Student League.
-He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his drawings and lithographs.
-He belonged to a number of associations including the National Arts Club.
+He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his lithographs and drawings.
+He belonged to a number of associations including the National Arts Club